Intel Xeon vs Intel i7; Is There Really a Difference?

 A good analogy is “overclocking” an airline engine to increase performance and get passengers to their destination faster.
 But this could obviously lead to disaster.
 (Most dedicated server administrators think of a crashed server as also a disaster.)
 “Overclocking” a fighter jet engine with a test pilot seems less disastrous as with a gaming or office computer.

-Virtualization – Some virtualization technology such as XenServer runs best on Intel Xeons http://hcl.xensource.com/cpus/ Although there have been instances where server owners have managed to run on i7’s, it is generally not recommended if the CPU is not on the list of CPU’s guaranteed to work.
+Virtualization – Some virtualization technology such as XenServer runs best on Intel Xeon http://hcl.xensource.com/cpus/ Although there have been instances where server owners have managed to run on i7’s, it is generally not recommended if the CPU is not on the list of CPU’s guaranteed to work.

 L3 cache – This feature would have the biggest increase in performance over an i7.
 Cache on CPU’s is like memory that is extremely fast (faster than ECC RAM) since it is so close to the actual CPU.
 It helps speed up processing power and in many cases is even double that of other i7 CPU’s.
-New Intel i7’s will eventually catch up to older Xeon processors, however the Intel Xeon cache is much higher in general depending on the CPU release dates for both processors.
+New Intel i7’s will eventually catch up to older Xeon processors, however, the Intel Xeon cache is much higher, in general, depending on the CPU release dates for both processors.
 Newer technology is always faster and improved upon.
 With dedicated server environment applications and software, this L3 cache can help speed up tasks significantly.

-Multi-CPU – Intel Xeon CPU’s also have the ability to use more than just one CPU in a server.
+Multi-CPU – Intel Xeon CPU’s also have the ability to use more than just one CPU in a dedicated server.
 This results in twice the power of a single i7 CPU while still keeping power consumption for the datacenter low if need be with low voltage CPU’s.
 This of course also doubles the total number of cores.

-For more details and source information in writing this article, please refer to https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/eurosys84-nightingale.pdf and https://promotions.newegg.com/b2b/microsoft/11-4345/images/imgs/why_choose_intel_xeon.pdf
+For more details and source information in writing this article; Intel Xeon vs Intel i7 – Is There Really a Difference?, please refer to https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/eurosys84-nightingale.pdf and https://promotions.newegg.com/b2b/microsoft/11-4345/images/imgs/why_choose_intel_xeon.pdf